msuhardi/ogp-hfpg/_hack-for-public-good-2024/2024 Projects/eNotes.md

 for your loved ones in three simple steps: Log in using Singpass, write a note, and choose whom to send it to and when (either upon incapacitation/death or immediately).
-When triggered, your loved ones will simply need to verify their identity through Singpass to access the note.</p>
+When triggered, your loved ones will simply need to verify their identity through Singpass to access the note.
+Explore our prototype
+<a href="https://enotes.hack.gov.sg" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/enotes_A3.jpg">
 </div>